Summary of Significant Accounting Policies

 Other Property and Equipment

-Other property and equipment consists primarily of gathering systems and related support equipment.
-Property and equipment are carried at cost and include expenditures for additions and improvements which increase the productive lives of existing assets.
+Other property and equipment consists primarily of gathering systems and related support equipment, vehicles, leasehold improvements, information technology hardware and capitalized software costs.
+Other property and equipment are carried at cost and include expenditures for additions and improvements which increase the productive lives of existing assets.
+Renewals and betterments, which extend the useful life of the properties, are also capitalized.
 Maintenance and repair costs are charged to expense as incurred.
-Renewals and betterments, which extend the useful life of the properties, are capitalized.

-We compute depreciation and amortization of property and equipment using the straight-line balance method over the estimated useful life of each asset as follows: Gathering systems – fifteen to twenty years and Other property and equipment – three to twenty years.
+We compute depreciation and amortization of property and equipment using the straight-line method over the estimated useful life of each asset as follows: Gathering systems – to twenty years and Other property and equipment – to twenty years.

 We determine if an arrangement is a lease at the inception of the underlying contractual arrangement.
 In addition, we determine whether the lease is classified as operating or financing.
-As of the date of adoption of ASC Topic 842 and through December 31, 2019, we do not have any financing leases.
 Leases are included in the captions “Other assets,” “Accounts payable and accrued liabilities” and “Other liabilities” on our Consolidated Balance Sheets and are identified as Right-of-use (“ROU”) assets, Current lease obligations and Noncurrent lease obligations, respectively, in Notes 11 and 12.

 ROU assets represent our right to use an underlying asset for the lease term and lease obligations represent our obligation to make lease payments arising from the underlying contractual arrangement.
 Operating lease ROU assets and obligations are recognized at the commencement date based on the present value of lease payments over the lease term.
 The operating lease ROU assets include any lease payments made in advance and excludes lease incentives.
 Our lease terms may include options to extend or terminate the lease when it is reasonably certain that we will exercise such options.
 Lease expense for operating lease payments is recognized on a straight-line basis over the lease term.

 Certain of our lease arrangements with contractual terms of 12 months or less are classified as short-term leases.
-Accordingly, we have elected to not include the underlying ROU assets and lease obligations on our Consolidated Balance Sheets.
+Accordingly, we do not include the underlying ROU assets and lease obligations on our Consolidated Balance Sheets.
 The associated costs are aggregated with all of our other lease arrangements and are disclosed in the tables in Note 11.

 Certain of our lease arrangements result in variable lease payments which, in accordance with ASC Topic 842, do not give rise to lease obligations.
 Rather, the basis and terms and conditions upon which such variable lease payments are determined are disclosed in Note 11.